Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Step – 10: Copy the contents of the ISO

-Now that’s everything is configured, we are ready to copy the contents of the ISO image to the USB device.
-Use the following command to do this from your CMD prompt.
+Now that everything is configured, we are ready to copy the contents of the ISO image to the USB device.
+Use the following command from your CMD prompt to do this.

 C:\Windows\system32> XCOPY V:\*.* /s /e /f U:\

 Make sure you are using the right drive letters before you run this command.
 Replace U:\ with the drive letter assigned to your USB drive and V:\ with the letter assigned to your ISO drive.
-Once copying is finished, you can quit the CMD prompt and use the live Linux USB for booting into your new Linux distro.
+Once copying is finished, you can quit the CMD prompt and use the live Linux USB to boot into your new Linux distro.

 Ending Thoughts